datamade/how-to/docker/templates/README.md

 cd ../../../${directory_name} && git init
 ```

-If you're generating a Docker environment and deployment artifacts for an existing
+If you're generating a Docker environment for an existing
-app using **the `python` template**, you'll need to move the files you generated to
+app using **the `python-docker-env` template**, you'll need to move the files you generated to
 the repo that stores the existing project.
 For example:

 ```bash